Skip to content

 persistence load failed reproduce load_world with saved JSON failing JSON, world ID, state dir restore from backup or fix importer validation

-remote media failed provider events and provider-specific docs status code, attempt, sanitized target parser, retry policy, artifact handling, or host credentials
+provider artifact export failed provider events and provider-specific docs status code, attempt, sanitized target parser, retry policy, artifact handling, or host credentials

 optional runtime smoke failed smoke command and --help output host OS, dependency path, checkpoint path host runtime setup; do not add heavy deps to base package